Understanding Arthritis and the Benefits of Physical Activity

 You can use exercises to keep strong and limber, improve cardiovascular fitness, extend your joints’ range of motion, and reduce your weight.
 The following types of exercise are part of a well-rounded arthritis treatment plan.

 Strengthening Exercises: strengthen muscles that support joints affected by arthritis.
-They can be performed with weights or with exercise bands, inexpensive devices that add resistance.
+These exercises, for instance, can be performed with weights or with exercise bands.
+These are inexpensive and can add resistance, increasing the effectiveness of the exercise.

 Aerobic Activities: get your heart pumping and can keep your lungs and circulatory system in shape.
 Examples are brisk walking or low-impact aerobics.